Hank’s Bio—the Short Story

 Hank’s Bio—the Long Story

-Hank’s newest book is The First to Lie (Forge Books, Aug.
+Hank’s 2020 book is The First to Lie (Forge Books, Aug.
 4, 2020), a standalone psychological suspense—now nominated for the Anthony Award for Best Novel and iconic Mary Higgins Clark Award.
 The Publishers Weekly starred review says “Stellar… Hank Phillippi Ryan could win a sixth Agatha with this one,” Sarah Pekkanen says “Book clubs will gobble it up” and Angie Kim calls it “a thrilling ride of dizzying twists and shocking revelations.”

 Hank’s 2018 book was her first standalone psychological suspense thriller Trust Me, an Agatha Nominee.
 Suspense Magazine’s reviewer calls “By far one of the best thrillers I’ve read in years.”
 The Booklist starred review says “a knockout!” and New York Post, BOOK BUB, PopSugar, Real Simple Magazine, CrimeReads, Criminal Element and Writer’s Bone named it one of the Best Thrillers of 2018.
 The Washington Book Review also named it an Essential Novel.